+In this paper, we consider the complexity of the edge coloring problem in the well-known $\LOCAL$ model of distributed computation~\cite{Linial92,Peleg00}.
 A {\em $k$-edge coloring} of a graph $G=(V,E)$ is a function $\phi : E \rightarrow \{1,\ldots,k\}$ such that edges sharing an endpoint are colored differently; the parameter $k$ is called the \emph{palette size}.
-In this paper, we study edge coloring problems in the well-known $\LOCAL$ model of distributed computation~\cite{Linial92,Peleg00}.
-The distributed complexity of computing a $k$-edge coloring depends heavily on the value of $k$, relative to the maximum degree $\Delta$, and whether vertices can generate random bits.
+The distributed complexity of computing a $k$-edge coloring depends heavily on the value of $k$ relative to the maximum degree $\Delta$, and whether vertices can generate random bits.

-\paragraph{The $\LOCAL$ Model.} In the $\LOCAL$ model, the input graph $G=(V,E)$ is identical to the underlying distributed network; vertices are identified with processors and edges with bi-directional communication links; each $v\in V$ initially knows $\deg(v)$, a port-numbering of its incident edges, and global parameters such as $n=|V|$ and $\Delta = \max_v \deg(v)$; \emph{time} is divided into synchronized rounds, and in each round each processor can perform unlimited computation and communicate an unbounded-length message to each of its neighbors, which is delivered before the next round.
+\paragraph{The $\LOCAL$ Model.} In the $\LOCAL$ model, the input graph $G=(V,E)$ is identical to the underlying distributed network; vertices are identified with processors and edges with bi-directional communication links; \emph{time} is divided into synchronized rounds, and in each round each processor can perform unlimited computation and communicate an unbounded-length message to each of its neighbors, which is delivered before the next round.
 Depending on the problem the vertices may carry additional input labels.
-The output of a $\LOCAL$ algorithm is typically a labeling of $V$ or $E$ that satisfies some constraints.
+The output of a $\LOCAL$ algorithm is typically a labeling of $V$ or $E$ satisfying some constraints.

-For clarity we bifurcate the $\LOCAL$ model into $\RandLOCAL$ and $\DetLOCAL$ depending on whether random bits are available.
+For clarity, we bifurcate the $\LOCAL$ model into $\RandLOCAL$ and $\DetLOCAL$ depending on whether random bits are available.
 In the $\RandLOCAL$ model the output labeling is correct w.h.p. (i.e., $1-1/\poly(n)$).
 In the $\DetLOCAL$ model each vertex is assigned a unique $O(\log n)$-bit ID; the output labeling must always be correct.